ImageMagick/Usage-Markdown/crop/index.md

 **Simply Spaced Tiles**

 The simplest spaced-out tiled images has no edge spacing, or has had that edge spacing [Trimmed](#trim) from the image.
-However for this to be handled you need to tell IM of this special situation, by including BOTH '`@`' and '`!`' flags.
+However, for this to be handled you need to tell IM of this special situation, by including BOTH '`@`' and '`!`' flags.

 ~~~
 convert spaced.gif -crop 5x1+6+6@\! +repage +adjoin spaced+6_%d.gif